fac27/zakarie-portfolio/README.md

 ## Purpose

-The purpose of this portfolio is to demonstrate the learning outcomes you've attained during your time at Founders and Coders (and beyond!).
-The portfolio should include code snippets and screenshots projects you've worked on, which will serve as evidence of your knowledge and abilities when you do your assessments.
+The purpose of this repository is to showcase collections of topics and concepts i have learned at Founders and Coders<br /> pre-apprenticeship course.

-This portfolio template is also designed to showcase your skills and achievements to potential employers and others.
-By regularly updating your portfolio with new projects and learning outcomes, you can demonstrate your ongoing growth and development as a programmer.
+It will include links to projects and code snippets from the main topics.<br /> It will be regularly updated to reflect my journey.

 ## Learnings